crowdsecurity/crowdsec/README.md

 ## 📦 About this repository

 This repository contains the code for the two main components of crowdsec :
- - `crowdsec` : the daemon a-la-fail2ban that can read, parse, enrich and apply heuristis to logs.
+ - `crowdsec` : the daemon a-la-fail2ban that can read, parse, enrich and apply heuristics to logs.
 This is the component in charge of "detecting" the attacks
  - `cscli` : the cli tool mainly used to interact with crowdsec : ban/unban/view current bans, enable/disable parsers and scenarios.